stepchowfun/theorem-prover/README.md

 An automated theorem prover for first-order logic.
 For any provable formula, this program is guaranteed to find the proof (eventually).
 However, as a corollary to Gödel's first incompleteness theorem, there are some unprovable formulae that will cause this program to loop forever.

+Some notes:

+* The proof steps are written as [sequents](http://en.wikipedia.org/wiki/Sequent).
+* `language.py` contains boilerplate classes used to represent logical formulae.
+The actual theorem prover is in `prover.py`.
+The command-line interface, including the parser, pretty-printer, etc., is in `main.py`.
-Note: This is only a pedagogical tool.
+* This is only a pedagogical tool.
 It is too slow to be used for anything practical.

 To get started, run `main.py`: